nikolamihailov/Kindergarten-Website--PlayLearnKids/README.md

 # Kindergarten-Wordpress-Website
-Internship project.
+Internship project for Timag.
 Made with custom template and fully implemented into WordPress.<br/><br/>

 Images of the project: